information security

 Again!
 Apple authorizes malware for installation on macOS

-Six samples of the Trojan were approved to work on the operating system after checks carried out by the company.
+Six samples of the Trojan were approved to function on the operating system after checks performed by the company.

 By Felipe Demartini on Canaltech

-Google removes three children's apps from the Play Store that could allow the developer to recognize and track an Android user
+Google removes three children's apps from the Play Store that could allow developers to recognize and track an Android user.

-Google removed three Android apps aimed at children from the Play Store, which together had more than 20 million downloads.
+Google has removed three Android apps aimed at children from the Play Store, which together had over 20 million downloads.

 By Rafael Rigues in Olhar Digital

-Industrial environments are at greater risk of suffering cyber attacks, study finds
+Industrial environments are at higher risk of cyberattacks, study shows

-In the last 12 months, companies that responded to this study had an average of four problems related to information security.
+Over the past 12 months, companies that responded to this study experienced an average of four problems related to information security.

 By Ramon de Souza in The Hack

-WhatsApp scam changes from theft to clone, warns Russian data security company
+WhatsApp scam shifts from theft to cloning, warns Russian data security company

-Since May 2019, Kaspersky, a Russian data security company, has warned about this risk, which has previously used online advertisements and invitations to VIP parties, but now the tactic is simpler: creating fake profiles.
+Since May 2019, Kaspersky, a Russian data security company, has warned about this risk, which has previously involved online ads and invitations to VIP parties, but now the tactic is simpler: the creation of fake profiles.

 By Daniel Praciano in Diário do Nordeste

-One of the largest P2P cryptocurrency trading platforms, Paxful, suffered a wave of web bot attacks for two months.
+Paxful, one of the largest P2P cryptocurrency trading platforms, suffered a wave of web bot attacks for two months.

 By Saori Honorato in Be In Crypto

-Cybersecurity company reveals scam carried out using malicious URLs to force users to buy security software.
+Cybersecurity company reveals scam using malicious URLs to trick users into buying security software.

 By Fernando Bianchi in Tribuna Online

-Leak exposes data from 186 million North American voters
+Leak exposes data of 186 million American voters

-A gigantic database with information from 186 million voters in the United States was found for sale on a forum dedicated to hacking.
+A massive database containing information on 186 million voters in the United States was found for sale on a hacking forum.

 By Felipe Demartini on Canaltech

-It's not easy: GitLab carries out phishing tests on its employees and several fail
+It's not easy: GitLab conducts phishing test with its employees and several fall for it

-Not even companies that should be an example of good cybersecurity practices are free from having individuals on their staff who do not yet know how to identify a cyber threat.
+Even companies that should be exemplary in cybersecurity best practices are not immune to having employees who still don't know how to identify a cyber threat.

 By Ramon de Souza in The Hack